Home Inspection Tips

-Troy has close ties with The American Society of Home Inspectors (ASHI) which are non-profit professional organizations dedicated to establishing standards of excellence for professional home inspectors.
+Troy has close ties with The American Society of Home Inspectors (ASHI) which is a non-profit professional organization dedicated to establishing standards of excellence for professional home inspectors.

 4. Will the inspector be available to speak with the owner or contractor to clarify issues?

 During the inspection Troy does not answer his telephone with him as he is inspecting for you and you have his full attention.
 Troy will promptly return any call with questions to clarify issues as he is able during the day.
 He would always prefer to spend the time with the person making repairs to make sure they understand what is needed.
 Many times the person doing the work does not have the photos, which help explain the condition.

 5. Are you current in the state mandated continuing education?